ncatlab/nlab-content/pages/23777.md

 ## Remark

-This is a small subcollection of my (Tom Mainiero's) personal notes on some functorial aspects on the GNS representation that have been sitting around for a while.
+This is a small subcollection of my (Tom Mainiero's) personal notes on some functorial aspects of the [[Gelfand-Naimark-Segal construction]] (GNS construction) that have been sitting around for a while.
 Please feel free to contribute!
 The ideas here underlie some of the constructs of [Homtools](#Mainiero2019).

 ## Baby's first GNS functor